-- 3.1 Project Development Guide completed - 3.2 Cogeneration Investment Packages developed and promoted - 3.3 Full Scale Promotion Projects (FSPPs) implemented and promoted for replication - 3.4 Technical assistance provided to pipeline of projects (i.e. non-FSPP projects)
+- 3.1 Project Development Guide completed - 3.2 Cogeneration Investment Packages developed and promoted A total of 12 CIPs/Feasibility Studies will be supported with the funds from GEF. - 3.3 Full Scale Promotion Projects (FSPPs) implemented and promoted for replication The number of FSPPs is not an explicit target.
+The pre-defined target is the 40MW which could be realized through 6 FSPPs - 3.4 Technical assistance provided to pipeline of projects (i.e. non-FSPP projects)